Skip to content

 The World Health Organisation states that UTIs may occur either because of the virulence of the pathogen causing the disease, the susceptibility of the host or a combination of both factors.

 Some pathogens are able to further migrate and travel to the kidneys via the ureters.
 This is why women are more at risks of UTIs, as their urethra is much shorter and closer to the anus.
-Interestingly, it has been shown in women who have recurrent UTIs, their daughters are at a higher risk of UTIs7.
+Interestingly, it has been shown that daughters of women who have recurrent UTIs are at a higher risk of UTIs7.

 To be successful, pathogens must display specific virulence factors in order to cause disease.
 They often require flagella (tail-like structures) to help them move from the genital region across to the urethra and bladder.
 Once there, they must be able to adhere well to the bladder lining, meaning they require specific attachment molecules (pili).

 They must also be able to tolerate an immune response from the body, and one of the ways they can do this is through biofilm formation6.
 A biofilm is a protective layer (made from a mix of proteins and polysaccharides) that bacteria can produce around themselves.
-It makes an antibiotic’s (head over to Learning Lab to read more about taking antibiotics with probiotics) job very difficult, as it is hard to penetrate and target the bacteria hidden inside.
+It makes an antibiotic’s job very difficult, as it is hard to penetrate and target the bacteria hidden inside.
 Once protected by the biofilm, pathogens can then produce toxins which can result in inflammation and tissue damage.
+Read more about probiotics, pathogens and antibiotic resistance.

-The ability to cause disease will depend on the virulence factors mentioned above, but some pathogens may be thwarted before causing disease if the environment they are entering – the urinary microbiome – is well-protected.
+The ability to cause disease will depend on the virulence factors mentioned above, but some pathogens may be thwarted before causing disease if the environment they are entering – in this case, the urinary microbiome – is well-protected.

 Generally, no definitive healthy urinary microbiome has been defined, however some suggestions have been posited.
 A study in 2013 looked at how the urinary microbiome can differ between individuals of different age and genders11.
 The researchers proposed that actually a ‘core’ microbiome can be observed, but may differ slightly depending on age.
 A core profile was seen across all women, but additional types of bacteria were seen within the different age groups (20-49, 50-69 and 70 years+), especially in the eldest age group.